MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-add-an-application-sharing-view-to-your-application.md

             /// <param name="e"></param>
             private void autoSizeView_Checkbox_CheckedChanged(object sender, EventArgs e)
             {
-                //this throws an exception if you are sharing out the local resource.
+                //this throws an exception if you're sharing out the local resource.
 Only use this
-                //call if you are viewing a remote resource. if (_sharingModality.LocalSharedResources.Count > 0)
+                //call if you're viewing a remote resource. if (_sharingModality.LocalSharedResources.Count > 0)
                 {
                     return;